13 Ways to Get Your Blog Noticed & Boost Traffic

 That’s not to say you have to use pop ups and other tactics that make for a bad overall experience.

-Instead, it means you have put in all the hard work required to offer great tips and advice that will make people love your blog.
+Instead, it means you have put in all the hard work required to offer great blogging tips and advice that will make people love your resource.

 Author Note: You can also add content schema to every blog post for better understanding & representation for search engines.
 It will help a lot of users as well as website owners to get ranked in search snippets.
 You can use a schema generator to create content schema codes or add plugins to your website for automatic additions.